Tim Allen Net Worth

 Career: Tim Allen's journey into comedy started in 1975 with a dare from his friends.
 They pushed him into performing stand-up during comedy night at a Detroit club, and he was a big hit with the crowd.
 He soon became so successful that he was appearing in cable comedy shows and television ads.

 Just when things were going well for Tim Allen, he was arrested in 1978 and charged with a drug trafficking felony.
 Allen was caught at the Battle Creek International Airport with almost 1.5 pounds of cocaine.
 He later provided the names of other drug dealers in exchange for a reduced 3-year sentence.
-The alternative could have been life imprisonment, and Allen was eventually released after spending just over 2 years in prison.
+The alternative could have been life imprisonment, and Allen was eventually released after spending just over two years in prison.

 Allen went straight back into comedy after his release and started to perform at the Comedy Store in Los Angeles.
 This led to various talk show appearances.
 Over the years, Tim Allen has continuously performed various stand-up routines throughout his career.
 He also embarks on stand-up comedy tours now and again.